Why invest in Argentine frac sand in 2026?

 | Payment cycle | 30-90 days | 15-30 days (service line) |

-| CAPEX intensity | High (US$100M+ typical) | Moderate (US$6.8M wash plant validated) |
+| CAPEX intensity | High (US$100M+ typical) | Moderate (US$1.4M second-hand 50 t/hr wash plant, Phase 1) |

-| Market structural gap | Competitive | Open — primary supplier vacuum |
+| Market structural gap | Competitive | Open, primary supplier vacuum |

 Sources & Evidence